cose-wg/cose-spec/draft-schaad-cose.md

 the plain text and the keys used to protect the text.
 This is different from the approach used by both {{RFC5652}} and
-{{I-D.ietf-jose-json-web-encryption}} where different structures are used both for the plain text and for the different key management techniques.
+{{I-D.ietf-jose-json-web-encryption}} where different structures are used for the plain text and for the different key management techniques.

 One of the by products of using the same technique for encrypting and